 Common mistakes

-• Assuming passkeys completely remove identity risk.
-They greatly improve authentication, but the organization still needs access governance, permission reviews and environment protection.
+- Assuming passkeys completely remove identity risk.
+They greatly improve authentication, but access governance, periodic permission reviews, device management and environment protection are still required.

-• Thinking that enabling passkeys is only a small technical toggle.
-In business, it also requires checking compatibility, enrollment processes, access recovery, device strategy and user experience.
+- Treating the rollout as a simple technical toggle.
+In business it also requires checking application compatibility, enrollment processes, recovery paths, device strategy and user experience before generalizing.

-• Confusing passkeys with any conventional MFA method.
-They are related, but a passkey is not just another second factor.
-It changes the authentication model and reduces dependence on reusable passwords.
+- Confusing passkeys with any conventional MFA method.
+They are related, but a passkey is not just another second factor: it changes the authentication model and removes the reusable secret, something that neither SMS OTP nor push approvals achieve.

 Related terms